pmamatis/NAA-Measurment-Carrier-System/README.md

 ![Overview](Doku/images/Gesamt_uebersicht_english.svg)

 ## Code
-The code section contains the C code for the microcontroller, Python code for error analysis and some bash scripts for implementing a remote.
-A [documentation of the C source code](Doku/doxygen_out/html/index.html) has been created with the help of Doxygen.
+The code section contains all the C code for the microcontroller including third party libraries, the code I wrote is [here](Code/C/source).
+A [documentation of the C source code](Doku/doxygen_out/html/index.html) has been created using Doxygen.
+The Python code was written to evaluate the measurement system and its deviation.
+The bash scripts are implemented for a remote access to the system over network.

 ## PCB
 Contains the KiCad files for the PCB designs of the carrier module.